 - The Reliable One: The most important part of being a Stoneward.
 They'll always be there when you need them.

 Spren type: Unknown, possibly godspren

 Gemstone (color): Heliodor (golden)

 Surges: Tension (soft axial interconnection), Adhesion (pressure and vacuum)

 - The Apprentice: Bondsmith "squires" are not squires in the way of normal Radiants; they do not have powers and never will.
 Many of them swear the oaths regardless, which is sometimes referred to as the purest way of being Radiant, making the oath with no expectation of a reward.

-- Oddly Small Organization: There can only be three Bondsmiths in existence at any one time, since they must be bonded to beings like the Stormfather or his two siblings, one of which is the Nightwatcher.
+- Oddly Small Organization: There can only be three Radiant Bondsmiths in existence at any one time, since they must be bonded to beings like the Stormfather, the Nightwatcher, or the Sibling.

 - Translator Microbes: By making contact and forming a Connection with a person, a Bondsmith can instantly learn and speak in their language.